drewdeponte/tagalong/README.md

            { tag: 'woot_tag', :used => true, :number_of_references => 2 }
          ]

+### List Taggable tags

+To list Taggable tags, call the `tags` method on a Taggable object.
+This will return an array of all tags that Taggable is currently tagged with in ascending order.

+    @contact.tags
+    # => ['some_tag', 'woot_tag']

-### List taggables that have a tag
+### List Taggables that have a tag

-You can acquire an array of Taggable objects that are tagged with a given tag using the `taggables_with` method on the Tagger object as follows:
+To list Taggabels that have a tag, call the `taggables_with` method on a Tagger object as follows.
+This will return an array of Taggable objects that are currently tagged with the given tag.

     @user.taggables_with('some_tag')
     # => [Contact Object, Contact Object]

 ### Check if Taggable is tagged with a tag

-You can determine if a Taggable is tagged with a given tag by using the `tagged_with?` method on the Taggable object as follows:
+To check if a Taggable is tagged with a tag, call the `tagged_with?` method on a Taggable object as follows.
+This will return `true` in the case that the Taggable IS currently tagged with the given tag, and `false` in the case where the Taggable is NOT currently tagged with the given tag.

     @contact.tagged_with?('some_tag')
     # => true

-The `tagged_with?` method returns `true` in the case that the Taggable is currently tagged with the given tag, and `false` in the case where the Taggable is NOT currently tagged with the given tag.

 ## Credits